Bjeaurn/presentations/src/2020/how-we-automated-our-angular-updates/how-we-automated-our-angular-updates.md

 ## Where it all began

 Note: So, about a year and half ago, I was working in a team and we noticed that almost every sprint we lost some time to just updating our apps.
+Emphasize time lost and effort spent in keeping it all up to date, even though.

 ----